-To view works, click under "Selected Works" on the left menu, click thumbnails (3 pages) to enlarge and read Rembert's stories underneath some images, and advance.
+To view works, click under "Selected Works" on the left menu, click thumbnails (4 pages) to enlarge and read Rembert's stories underneath select images, and advance.

 While in prison he learned to read and write, and he observed an older prisoner making leather billfolds.
 Taking great interest, Rembert learned leather hand-tooling techniques to make his own decorative wallets.

-While out with a prison work gang he noticed a woman hanging clothes and stated "There's my wife.''
+While out with a prison work gang he noticed a woman hanging clothes and stated to his fellow inmates "There's my wife.''
 She was 15 years old.
 After asking for water and creating opportunities to meet her as the gang worked nearby they corresponded, and upon his release in 1974 he and Patsy were indeed married.
-Moving first to Bridgeport, Connecticut, in 1975 and then to a dangerous neighborhood of New Haven in 1984, Rembert worked as a longshoreman and heavy equipment operator and Patsy was a bus driver while they raised their close family of eight children.
+Moving first to Bridgeport Connecticut in 1975 and then to a dangerous neighborhood of New Haven in 1984, Rembert worked as a longshoreman and heavy equipment operator and Patsy was a bus driver while they raised their close family of eight children.
 He would often tell the children his many stories from growing up in Georgia.

 Rembert is a gentle, gracious, out-going and big-hearted man with an easy smile.
 He likes to sing and tell his stories.
 His carved and colorful pictures show us a time (from not so long ago) of rural poverty in the segregated south and his memories of picking cotton and planting peanuts, singing in church and dancing in juke joints, and of cafes and pool halls, prison and chain gangs.